kovacivo/hibernate_basics/README.md

 # hibernate_basics
-Hibernate repo for training on basics.
+Hibernate repo for training on basics...